IndrajeetPatil/Advanced-R-exercises/_book/Vectors.md

 #> <0 rows> (or 0-length row.names)
 ```

-Data frame with 0 columns is possible.
+Data frame with 0 columns is also possible.
 This will be an empty list.

 ```r